vocdoni/docs/README.md

 Other identity schemes could eventually be integrated.

 ## Definitions
-_The following definitions are extensively referenced through the document_
+_The following concepts are extensively referenced through the document_
 ### Actors
 `Voter`
 + A `voter` is the end user that will vote
 + Its digital representation we call it `identity`
-+ Inside the voting process is identified by a `public key`
++ Inside the voting `process` is identified by a `public key`
-+ Can interact manage all interactions through a light client (web/app)
++ Can manage all interactions through a light client (web/app)

 `Organizer`
-+ The user or entity that creates and manages a specific voting process
++ The user or entity that creates and manages a specific voting `process`
 + Needs to interact with the blockchain
-+ Pays for the costs of a process
++ Pays for the costs of a `process`
-+ Has the highest interest for the process to success
++ Has the highest interest for the `process` to succeed
++ Knows the census before hand (list of `Voters` `public keys`)

 `Relay`
 + Is used as a proxy between the `voter` and the blockchain
 + Is a selfish actor.
 Good behaviour is ensured through economic incentives
 + It may have to be split into several `relay` types
-+ Develops functions that would not be possible on a light client
++ Develops functions that would not be possible on a light-client
   - It relays `vote packages` to other `relays`
   - It aggregates `vote packages` and adds them into the blockchain
-  - It validates zk-snarks proofs
+  - It validates `zk-snarks proofs`
   - It validates anti-spam proof-of-work nonce
   - It ensures data availability on IPFS
   - Is responsible for the data availability of the `vote packages` it has added (will lose stake if those are not available)